soyRex-codes/Bearchat_V2/README.md

-# MSU Cost of Attendance Chatbot
+# MSU Chatbot - trained on MSU knowledge

-A fine-tuned Llama-3.2-3B-Instruct model designed to answer questions about Missouri State University's Cost of Attendance.
+A fine-tuned Llama-3.2-3B-Instruct model designed to answer questions about Missouri State University's knwledgebase data.
 This project uses Retrieval-Augmented Generation (RAG) techniques and provides multiple interfaces for interacting with the model.

 ## Features

-- **Fine-tuned Llama-3.2-3B-Instruct**: Optimized for domain-specific responses about MSU's cost of attendance
+- **Fine-tuned Llama-3.2-3B-Instruct**: Optimized for domain-specific responses like MSU's cost of attendance, scholarship, degree, courses, and more.
 - **Contextual Prompting**: Uses topic and content type metadata for accurate, context-aware answers
 - **Multiple Interfaces**: API server, interactive chat, and batch testing
 - **Smart Checkpoint Management**: Automatic backup and rollback capabilities